anfelipecb/AI-Augmetnted-Deliberative-Committee/README.md

 3. **Round 3 — Final vote**
    Each panelist gives final scores and a two-sentence verdict.
 A final **synthesis** call produces a short consensus report (strengths, weaknesses, conditions for recommendation).

 Round 1 uses **Anthropic structured outputs** (JSON schema).
-Round 3 falls back to Round 1 scores when the model returns prose instead of JSON (e.g. after the long deliberation transcript).
+Round 3 uses a scores-first prompt (agents put Impact, Fiscal, Sustainability, Verdict at the very beginning); fallback to Round 1 when parsing fails.

 In the app you can run **one round at a time** (see results after each) or **Run all rounds** in one go.
 Outputs (scores, deliberation log, report) are written to `outputs/<run_id>/`.